 In the fall of 2017, Penn CASE hosted the first ever Mid-Atlantic Consumer Protection Conference.
 With more than 50 government officials, lawyers, and non-profit leaders from Pennsylvania, New Jersey, New York, Delaware, and Maryland, Christopher helped to lead a day-long conference that resulted in improved information sharing and a renewed spirit of working across state lines to solve common problems.

 Penn CASE is an award-winning community service student organization at the University of Pennsylvania that provides Consumer Assistance, Support & Education to Philadelphia residents and Penn students.
-Learn more about Penn CASE.
+Through communication, community outreach, and campus initiatives Penn CASE has helped over 5,000 Philadelphia residents.

 Christopher is also deeply involved in the Penn community.
 As the Co-Chair of the University Honor Council, he led the student organization that promotes a high standard of integrity and conduct on campus.
 He was also a student representative for the Task Force on a Safe and Responsible Campus Community.
 In addition, Christopher is Editor-in-Chief of the Sigma Iota Rho Journal of International Relations, the annual publication of the national honor society for international studies which is headquartered at Penn, has a circulation of over 3,000, and is housed in the Library of Congress.
 As Editor-in-Chief, he works to recruit a renowned headliner, who for this year is President George W. Bush, and review student submissions from around the world to promote innovative scholarship on global issues.